AlexaKelley/AlexaKelley/_pages/about.md

 path: /about/
 type: pages
 ---
-Hi my name is Alexa Kelley.
-I am a security engineer with a diverse background.
-I have a particular focus in devops infrastructure and incident response.
+My name is Alexa Kelley and I am a information security professional with a diverse background.
+Presently I am working as a Security Engineer.
+I have a focus in DevOps infrastructure and incident response.
 I am working on transitioning into leadership to better support my goals of diversity and ethics in tech.

 # Why did you make this site?
 1. It is regularly expected for those looking to enter into the field of leadership to have a public presence.
 I have created this blog in part to help address that expectation.